7RU7H/Archive/Development/Software-Development-Paradigms/Software-Development-Lifecycle.md

 As with all Development Philosophy, consider the [[Development-Philosphy-Disclaimer]] first.

-SDLC is a DevOps concept and its aim is to:
+Software Development Lifecycle (SDLC) is a DevOps concept and its aim is to:
 - Provide analysis of each phase
 - Establish repeatable processes and predictable outcomes
 - Improve the quality of the software